szageda/keeb-utils/Linux/KMonad/README.md

 > If you didn't configure the uinput permissions as instructed by KMonad, you must run it with sudo priviliges, and if KMonad isn't in your root user's path you should use absolute paths to execute it and load the config file (e.g. `sudo /home/user/.local/bin/kmonad /path/to/keeb-utils/Linux/KMonad/keeb-utils.kbd`).

 > [!WARNING]
-> You must manually configure your keyboard device in the configuration file – see [1.2 Configuration](#12-configuration).
+> You must manually configure your keyboard device in the configuration file—see [1.2 Configuration](#12-configuration).

 ### 1.2.
 Configuration